udo-munk/z80pack/doc/README-asm.txt

 z80asm -f{b|m|h} -s[n|a] -p<num> -e<num> -h<num> -x -8 -u
        -v -m -U -o<file> -l[<file>] -d<symbol> ... <file> ...

-A maximum of 512 source files is allowed.
 If the file name of a source doesn't have an extension the default extension ".asm" will be appended.
-Source files have a maximum path length of 2048 characters.

 Option f:
 Format of the output file: